 The student will graduate under the requirements listed in the catalog in effect at the time of matriculation.
 Students who do not maintain continuous enrollment will graduate under the requirements listed in the catalog in effect at the time of re-entry.
-Students must complete their degree requirements within five years of exiting the college.
+Students must complete their degree requirements within five years of exiting the university.
 If the requirements are not completed within that time frame, the student must re-apply for admission, and complete the catalog requirements in effect at the time of re-admission.

 Students may elect to graduate under a more recent catalog than the one in effect at the time of their entry but they must declare the new catalog in writing to the Registrar, along with their advisor's approval.
-The student is subject to ALL requirements of the catalog listed (major/minor as well as Core Studies).
+The student is subject to ALL requirements of the catalog listed (major/minor as well as General Education Core).

-Students must have completed or be in progress of completing any remaining academic requirements to be eligible to participate in graduation ceremonies.
-All graduation requirements (including financial obligations to the college) must be met before the degree will be posted and the diploma awarded to the student.
+Students must have completed or be currently participating in any remaining academic requirements to be eligible to participate in graduation ceremonies.
+All graduation requirements must be met before the degree will be posted and financial obligations to the university must be met before the diploma is awarded to the student.
+Any credit by examination testing must be completed at least 30 days prior to the intended commencement date.